core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~

 where:

-- ver: contains the CoAP version number, as defined in Section 3 of {{RFC7252}}.

 - code: contains is the CoAP Code of the original CoAP message, as defined in Section 3 of {{RFC7252}}.